Rosamond Lehmann: Career

 In 1927, Lehmann published her first novel, Dusty Answer, to great critical and popular acclaim.
 The novel's heroine, Judith, is attracted to both men and women, and interacts with fairly openly gay and lesbian characters during her years at Cambridge.
 The novel was considered a succès de scandale and is thought to be based on her Cambridge years.

 Lehmann went on to publish six more novels, as well as a play (No More Music, 1939), a collection of short stories (The Gypsy's Baby & Other Stories, 1946), a spiritual autobiography (The Swan in the Evening, 1967), and a photographic memoir of her friends (Rosamond Lehmann's Album, 1985), many of whom were famous (Bloomsbury Group).

 She also translated two French novels into English: Jacques Lemarchand's Genevieve (1948) and Jean Cocteau's 1929 novel Les Enfants Terribles as The Holy Terrors (1955).

-Lehmann's novel The Weather in the Streets (1936) was made into a movie in 1983 and starred Michael York and Joanna Lumley.
+Lehmann's novel The Weather in the Streets (1936) was made into a film of the same title The Weather in the Streets in 1983, which starred Michael York and Joanna Lumley.

 Her 1953 novel The Echoing Grove was made into the 2002 film Heart of Me, starring Helena Bonham Carter as the main character, Dinah.